samjulien/blog/_posts/full-stack-typescript-apps-part-2-developing-frontend-angular-apps.markdown

 ## Integrating Angular with Nest.js

-So far, your Angular application didn't actually communicate with your Nest.js app.
+So far, your Angular application didn't actually communicate with the Nest.js backend API you developed in the first article.
 So, in this section, you are going to integrate the frontend app with the Nest.js backend API you in the first article.

 ### Creating a Proxy